jeffmagill/jeffmagill.dev/content/blog/simplified-content-management-with-markdown.md

 ### Benefits of Using Markdown

 **Simplicity and Ease of Use**
 Markdown can be as simple and user-friendly as plain text, making it easy to learn and implement.
-Its straightforward syntax allows you to focus on writing content rather than worrying about complex syntax.
-No more “I swear it looked different on my computer” excuses!
+The straightforward syntax lets you focus on writing rather than wrestling with formatting.
+This eliminates those moments of "it looked different on my computer" when sharing documents.

 **Drag It Anywhere Without Breaking**
 One of Markdown's standout features is portability.
 Since Markdown _is_ plain text, it can be easily stored and transmitted across platforms and tools without losing structure or formatting.
-This means you can share and collaborate on documents without the usual headaches of compatibility issues (I'm looking at you MS Office).
+This helps avoid the compatibility headaches often encountered with more complex formats like those from MS Office and Google Docs.

 **Version Control Without the Meltdowns**
 Markdown works seamlessly with version control systems like Git.
 This compatibility is invaluable for collaborative projects, allowing multiple contributors to track changes easily.
 You can manage documentation or content updates without the hassle of formatting conflicts.
 Your blood pressure will thank you.